What is an AVC pension?

 What happens to my AVC pension when I die?

 Generally, the value of the AVC pension will be paid to your next of kin or nominated beneficiary when your die.
 Depending on the options available from the provider this could be paid as a lump sum or as an ongoing pension.
 Whether tax is payable on the death benefit depends on the age at which you pass away and the overall value of your pension assets.
-To help ensure that the pension is passed on to a person or charity of your choice you can complete an Expression of Wish or Beneficiary Nomination form for the provider to take into consideration when you pass away.
+To help ensure that the pension is passed on to a person or charity of your choice you can complete an Expression of Wish or Beneficiary Nomination as part of you will that will be taken into consideration when you pass away.

 Is it possible to access all my AVC pension as a lump sum at the age of 55?